Regnal lists of Ethiopia: Studies and comparisons of the regnal lists

+The book Chaldeae seu Aethiopicae linguae institutiones by Mariano Vittori was notable for being the first European book on Ge'ez grammar, and was published in Rome in 1552.
+There was a leaflet with a list of kings was included as an appendix containing 153 names up to emperor Lebna Dengel.

+Two European missionaries in the 16th and 17th centuries, Pedro Páez and Manuel de Almeida, visited Ethiopia and personally saw two different regnal lists on which they based their respective writings on the history of Ethiopia.
+The manuscripts likely dated to before 1620.
+Both Páez and de Almeida stated that the Ethiopian emperor lent them books from the church of Axum containing the regnal lists.

-August Dillmann wrote an article comparing Ethiopian regnal lists in 1853.
+August Dillmann wrote an article comparing the regnal lists in 1853.
 Dillman compared three lists and simply named them as A, B and C. Dillmann believed that list A was the longest because it included all rulers, regents, co-regents, pretenders and even heads of individual parts of the empire, while lists B and C only had the most important names.

-Carlo Conti Rossini attempted to co-ordinate and compare the large number of different Ethiopian regnal lists, bringing together 86 different lists from libraries in Ethiopia and Italian Eritrea.
+Carlo Conti Rossini attempted to co-ordinate and compare the large number of different regnal lists, bringing together 86 different lists from libraries in Ethiopia and Italian Eritrea.
 The lists were divided into eight groups based on similarities and number of kings, and they were categorized by the letters A to H. Rossini's list A, B and C match Dillmann's C, B and A respectively.

 Across Rossini's different lists, no name appears on all lists and no individual list contains all recorded names.
 The most common names to appear on the lists are Menelik I, Bazen, Abreha and Atsbeha and Gebre Meskel.

-Rossini categorised the lists as follows: